nkahe/zsh/README.md

 ### titles.zsh

-- Terminal module in Prezto.
+- Forked from terminal module in Prezto.

 Changes:
 - Added support for Yakuake and Konsole -terminals which set titles differently using qdbus.